OTLP / OpenTelemetry¶

 Notes:

-- One URL, one token, three signals.
+entities).
 Entity events ride the logs

 transport — enabling